 Do try new recipes.
 A few years ago, I made a completely gluten-free Thanksgiving feast, and it was delicious!
 I didn’t tell anyone but my husband that I changed up the traditional recipes.
 And guess what?
 They couldn’t stop talking about how delicious everything was.
 Go GF as much as possible!
 Your gut will thank you.

 Don’t get caught up in family drama.
 We all have those family members who inevitably cause drama when they walk in the door (especially in the weeks after an election…).
 Here’s my advice: just expect it and be ready to let it roll off your back.
 I like to smile a lot and sip wine, especially while the drama’s unfolding.
 And who wouldn’t smile while sipping wine from this cup.

 Do share your gratitude with your family and friends.
 I love going around the table and asking each guest what they’re grateful for.
 It’s also fun to use a page from The Five Minute Journal to prompt dinner conversation.
 If you’re going to be a guest, this journal makes a wonderful hostess gift.
-Of course, don’t forget about my 7 Days to Happier You guide—the perfect gift to thank someone for having you over and an “invitation” to keeping the good vibes going.

 Don’t practice gratitude only on Thanksgiving.
 I’ve said it before and I’m going to say it again: the number one way to fuel your own happiness is to practice gratitude.
 Be thankful for what you have right now, even during this tumultuous 2020, because in the magic that is the Universe, you have everything you need for the moment you’re in.
 And when you start practicing gratitude regularly, you’ll finally understand that happiness is a choice.
 It’s not something you chase.
 It’s right there for you to take hold of every day.
 Not just on Thanksgiving.